Tribal Heritage Grants

 preservation projects.
 These grants assist Indian Tribes, Alaskan

-Organizations in protecting and promoting their unique cultural
+Natives, and Native Hawaiian Organizations in protecting and promoting their unique cultural heritage and traditions.

 From the beginning, the program has been shaped by Indian tribes.
 It focuses on what they are most concerned with protecting - Native language, oral history, plant and animal species important in tradition, sacred and historic places, and the establishment of tribal historic preservation offices.